-Two-Factor Authentication (2FA) is a process designed to ensure the security of sensitive information by means of requiring users to provide two forms of identification when attempting to access an account.
-One way may be something the user knows like a password, the other may be something like a one-time token or a fingerprint.
+Two-Factor Authentication (2FA) is a process designed to ensure the security of sensitive information by requiring users to provide two forms of identification when attempting to access an account.
+One way may be something the user knows, like a password, the other may be something like a one-time token or a fingerprint.
 This is just another way to ensure the person accessing the account is the right person.
 Many cloud service providers are going this route because it increases data security and can decrease the chance of getting hacked.

 - Receiving a text message, phone call, or email with an access code

 - Having to type in the associated phone number or email